kcrca/pynecraft/docs/index.rst

 In Minecraft, macro commands are marked with a ``$``, and substitute incoming values using ``$(foo)``.
 Pynecraft just requires you to mark where you are using incoming arguments, and prepends the ``$`` if needed.
-So for example, you could have use macro arguments like
+So for example, you could use macro arguments like this:
-this:

 ::